rajshak123/Washington-Risk-Class-Codes/README.md

 # Washington-Risk-Class-Codes
-Webcrawler to Parse washington risk class codes from the above page into a python dict.
+Webcrawler to Parse washington risk class codes from the http://apps.leg.wa.gov/wac/default.aspx?cite=296-17A&full=true into a python dict.